I've been resolving three aspects of programming:

 The Task Recovery Lag

 Numerous studies show there's a recovery lag when resuming an interrupted task.
 For software developers, it takes about fifteen minutes to recover the previous context--to "get back to where I was."
-The worst time to be interrupted is then there's the highest mental workload.
+The worst time to be interrupted is when there's the highest mental workload.
 (Like when I'm in the middle of debugging a method having spent twenty minutes understanding how it relates to five other modules.)

 I think it's a mistake, though, to think only in terms of interruptions.
 A programmer always ramps up when starting (or restarting) a coding session.
 In other words, we should plan on the first fifteen minutes being devoted to recovering context.